 The reviews found on Google and Facebook I feel are the most unbiased reviews.
 As you keep reading you find the companies that most likely have some type of financial gain for getting reviews for the home inspectors.

 Yelp Home Inspector Reviews

 You do see my company at the bottom of the review section.
 But unfortunately, I won’t be at the top unless I am a paid customer.
 Don’t get me wrong Yelp is not the only one that does this.
-Look at Google, for example, all the adds on top of a search are for Google paid adds done through Google AdWords.
-But with google, you will see the company in google maps with there reviews and this I believe is done organically.
+Look at Google, for example, all the ads on top of a search are for Google paid ads done through Google AdWords.
+But with Google, you will see the company in google maps with their reviews and this I believe is done organically.
 You also have a shot with google for adding good content to your website they might give you a bump in organic search.

 You can find my reviews on Yelp, I can tell you these reviews are correct and I remember the customers.

 This one I do not have reviews from because I am not a member.
 One thing you need to consider is that companies like Home Advisor are really lead-based companies for the Contractor.
 I think they do some background to make sure you’re not a felon etc, but really these companies are designed for lead generation.